Teradata Row Retrieval: Understanding Hashing, Indexing, and Search Algorithms

 Master Index

 After identifying the AMP responsible for storing the row, Teradata refers to the Master Index, which holds information on the location of data blocks on the AMP’s disks.
-The Master Index maps row hash values to their corresponding data block locations, enabling Teradata to locate the data block containing the desired row swiftly.
+The Master Index maps row hash values to their corresponding data block locations, enabling Teradata to quickly locate the data block containing the desired row.

 Cylinder Index

 Teradata’s disks are divided into cylinders, each with its own Index that maps row hash values to data block locations.
-This allows Teradata to locate the data block containing the searched row efficiently.
+This allows Teradata to efficiently locate the data block containing the searched row.

 Binary and Sequential Search within Data Blocks